MoayyadShahid/Bogle-Bot/README.md

-# 📈 Bogle Bot - Stock Market Predictor
+# 📈 Bogle Bot - AI Stock Market Predictor

 This repository contains the code for a Streamlit app designed to predict stock prices using historical data from Yahoo Finance.
 The prediction model is implemented using TensorFlow and Keras, providing insights into future stock trends.